Swiss raid HSBC in money laundering probe

 Following the raid, HSBC Switzerland said: "We have cooperated continuously with the Swiss authorities since first becoming aware of the data theft in 2008 and we continue to cooperate."

 According to Swiss law, a bank can be held responsible for "aggravated money laundering" if it does not take all the necessary measures to ensure such infractions do not take place within its institution.

-Geneva cantonal prosecutor general Olivier Jornot and another top prosecutor, Yves Bertossa, were heading the search and probe against HSBC.
+The prosecutor general Olivier Jornot in the Geneva canton and another top prosecutor, Yves Bertossa, were heading the HSBC investigations.

-Anyone found guilty of such crimes could face up to five years behind bars as well as large fines, Geneva judicial authorities told AFP.
+Anyone found guilty of such crimes could face up to five years behind bars as well as large fines.

-Following the SwissLeaks revelations, HSBC's Swiss banking arm insisted it has undergone a "radical transformation" since the period referred to in the files.
+Following the SwissLeaks revelations more than a week ago, HSBC's Swiss banking arm insisted it has undergone a "radical transformation" since the period referred to in the files.